-Our software tools are fast, simple and easy to use.
+Our software tools use colour and visuals and are fast, simple and easy to use.

 "Advisors using the calculator were 3 times as effective at getting people into work"

 We show local organisations how individual households are affected by all welfare reform policy changes, now and in the future.
 This helps them target resources, meet their statutory obligations and spend money more effectively.

 We model how the policies of four government departments affect households on low incomes.
 Using a scientific approach to data visualisation we drill down to individual households to reveal the true impact of welfare reforms on them.

 We provide consultancy on Welfare Reform Impact Analysis and Council Tax Reduction scheme modelling.

 “Policy in Practice were a pleasure to work with and we would definitely work with them in the future”MORE INFO

 Policy in Practice supported the Financial Inclusion Commission to produce a report of its findings.
 Financial Inclusion: Improving the financial health of the nation brings together the evidence the Commission has gathered from around the country.
 It identifies the progress made toward financial inclusion as well as the significant gaps that remain and the challenges ahead.
 The report also sets out a vision for a financially inclusive society and makes recommendations on what steps need to be taken to make this a reality.View the paper